braintree/braintree-ios-visa-checkout/DEVELOPMENT.md

-# Braintree-iOS Development Notes
+# Braintree iOS Visa Checkout Development Notes

 This document outlines development practices that we follow internally while developing this SDK.

-## Development Merchant Server

-The included demo app utilizes a test merchant server hosted on heroku ([https://braintree-sample-merchant.herokuapp.com](https://braintree-sample-merchant.herokuapp.com)).
-It produces client tokens that point to Braintree's Sandbox Environment.

 ## Tests